digimonkeys/Front-end-Developer-Interview-Questions/README.md

 * Explain CSS sprites, and how you would implement them on a page or site.
 * What are your favourite image replacement techniques and which do you use when?
   CSS image replacement is a technique of replacing a text element (usually a header tag) with an image.
 You may want to use a <h1> tag and text for this for the accessibility and SEO benefits.
+  I use image replacements (depending on the needs), when I want to make my page more accessible for devices like readers etc. Usually I use display none span in header.

   #1: Display none span in header
   <h1 id="logo">